uboslinux/ubos-docs/sphinx/glossary.rst

    Device
       Any physical or virtualized computer running UBOS.
-This could be a Raspberry PI, an x86 server, an instance on Amazon EC2 or a virtual machine on your desktop with virtualization software such as VirtualBox.
+This could be a Raspberry Pi, an x86 server, an instance on Amazon EC2 or a virtual machine on your desktop with virtualization software such as VirtualBox.

    Indie application